raphCode/master-thesis-muzero/theory.typ

 This section explores and explains the predecessors, they are listed in ascending order of publication date.
-They build on each other and eventually lead to !mz, which is explained in detail in the last section.
+They build on each other and eventually lead to !mz, which is explained in detail in
+@sec_muzero.

 Since the first two !algos, !ago and !agoz, focused on the !g of Go, I start with a overview of previous attempts at Computer Go.